vale-f/startbootstrap-creative-with-Cypress-tests/README.md

+This repository contains automated E2E tests written using Cypress and Cucumber for the StartBootstrap project.
+In broad terms, the following functionalities are covered:
+- Navigation through various pages (About, Services, Portfolio, Contact, etc.)
+- Form submissions and validation
+- Portfolio gallery display and navigation

+--------- Original README ---------

 # [Start Bootstrap - Creative](https://startbootstrap.com/theme/creative/)

 [Creative](https://startbootstrap.com/theme/creative/) is a one page, creative website theme built with [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).